Getting Parents Involved in Education

-Anyone who’s ever worked in schools knows that parent involvement is key to student success.
+Anyone who’s ever worked in schools knows that parents involved in education are key to student success.

 Educators also have seen first-hand the strong relationship between family income levels and the ability of parents to engage with their child’s school.

 How to Increase Parent Involvement in Low Income Schools

 Low-income families who support themselves on hourly wages with few options for paid time off often have no choice but to miss out on school events.
 And parents who work irregular shifts often don’t have the chance to engage with their children or their teachers about school work.

 We’ve heard stories—and we have the evidence.
 Anecdotally speaking.
 But do the numbers bear this out?

 Absolutely, says Sarah D. Sparks in an Education Week video report exploring the connection between income and parent engagement.
 Education Week polled low-income (those who make under $30,000 per year) and high-income (those who make more than $75,000 per year) parents to find out how engaged they were in their kids’ schools.